Iowa Regional Lily Society (IRLS)

 Picking out your Bulbs

-Pick bulbs that are solid--mushy, bruised or dried out.
-Fresh bullb should still have intact roots and no sprout or only a
+Pick bulbs that are solid--NOT mushy, bruised or dried out.
+Fresh bulbs should still have intact roots and no sprout or

 Planting your True Lilies